-The Company determines the probability of default for these loans and advances individually using internal information available.
+The Company determines the default rate for these loans and advances individually using internal information available.

-As at the end of the reporting period, the Company did not recognised any allowance for impairment losses.
+As at the end of the reporting period, the Company did not recognised any additional allowance for impairment losses.

-- c) Financial risk management (Cont'd.) - ii) Liquidity and cash flow risk
+ii) Liquidity and cash flow risk